lucaswerkmeister/tool-wd-image-positions/README.md

 [relative position within image](https://www.wikidata.org/wiki/Property:P2677) qualifiers of [depicts](https://www.wikidata.org/wiki/Property:P180) statements on [Wikidata](https://www.wikidata.org/) items as areas on the item’s [image](https://www.wikidata.org/wiki/Property:P18) (or other property).
+It also supports [Wikimedia Commons](https://commons.wikimedia.org/) files, where the [named place on map](https://www.wikidata.org/wiki/Property:P9664) property is used in a similar way.

 Examples: